Questions & Answers

 What is the fee, and do you work with insurance?

-Yes, we do work with insurance.
+We do work with insurance.
 Each insurance company is different, and each plan within a particular insurance company is different as well.
-The only way to know what your insurance reimbursement might be is to do a verification of benefits with our insurance billing company.
-For $15, our professional billing company, Larsen, will contact your insurance company and verify your benefit coverage for the billing codes we use, and they will give you an estimate of benefits based upon their conversations with the insurance company.
+We are out of network with all insurance companies, and the Federal plans do not cover our care.
+The best way to know what your insurance reimbursement might be is to do a verification of benefits with our insurance billing company.
+For $20, our professional billing company, Larsen, will contact your insurance company and verify your benefit coverage for the billing codes we use, and they will give you an estimate of benefits based upon their conversations with the insurance company.

 You will receive an email from Larsen with detail about what your plan covers.

-It is really worthwhile to do the verification of benefits if you are thinking you might use insurance to help with some of the costs involved with having your baby with NOVA Natural Birth Center.
+If you have insurance to help with some of the costs involved with having your baby with NOVA Natural Birth Center, it will be necessary to do this initial step.

-If you choose to bill insurance, you may use credit card, cash, or check to make your deposit payment.
-We are happy to set up a payment plan with you.
+For all clients we require a flat fee deposit that is due at 36 weeks or a month before your due date.
+If you have insurance, you may use credit card, cash, EFT or check to make your deposit payment.
+We will set up a payment plan with you.
 Some of our clients have HSA (Health Savings Accounts), and choose to use those funds to pay for their birth.
 That way, any out of pocket expense would be covered by your HSA funds.
-We bill insurance after the birth, and then issue you a refund based upon your insurance's guidelines for reimbursement.
+Insurance is billed after the birth.
+Depending on the amount of claims filed to insurance and their payments, you may receive a partial refund of the deposit based upon your insurance's guidelines for reimbursement.

 What’s included in your fee?